 For those on the current Roll there is an envelope with an application form for you in the parish office, on Sundays this will be at the back of the church.

 The completed form must be returned to the Parish Office.
 These must be received by 26 March at the absolute latest.
-Please help us by returning the form as soon as possible
+Late returns cannot be accepted.

 The Parish Electoral roll falls outside general GDPR policy; for more information click here